Tevedeh/Wiki-Academy/README.md

 # Welcome to WikiTeacher!

+## Work In Progress!!!

+**This project is a port from a previously untracked project I wrote in Java.
+This is not even close to done yet, so don't even bother.**

 ## About

 **WikiTeacher** is a tool to help you quickly learn interesting subjects.
 While most people can quickly learn by simply pulling up a Wikipedia page about a specific thing and reading a few paragraphs, WikiTeacher attempts to give you a deeper understanding of the subject by compiling different Wikipedia entries that it deems relevant to your selected subject.